Have You Heard of Christmas?

 Have You Heard of Christmas? is a holiday musical comedy TV special written by and starring Matt Rogers.
-The special was released on Dec.
-2, 2022 on Showtime and features original songs, stand-up, and comedy sketches from Rogers and guest stars.
+The special was released on Showtime on December 2, 2022, and features original songs, stand-up, and comedy sketches from Rogers and guest stars.

 The TV special was filmed at Joe's Pub in New York City in front of a live audience with Rogers being accompanied by Henry Koperski on the piano.
 Rogers also performed the special in a North American tour in the winter of 2022.

+Capitol Records released Rogers' Have You Heard of Christmas? album on November 3, 2023.
+Derived from the TV special, the album features 12 tracks with new mixes.

 Synopsis

 Have You Heard of Christmas? follows Matt Rogers and his journey to becoming part of the Christmas canon and establishing himself as the "Pop Prince of Christmas."
 The musical numbers are intercut with comedic sketches of Rogers and his team coordinating his special and attempting to book the "Queen of Christmas" herself, Mariah Carey.
 The nine original musical numbers cover topics such as love, infidelity, God, and the true meaning of Christmas.